-I, \\\\\\, As President/CEO/Executive Director of \\\\\\, existing programs all of the following into written program policy:

-□ Access to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, completion of treatment, participation in services, or other unnecessary conditions.

-□ Programs or projects do everything possible not to reject an individual or family on the basis of poor credit or financial history, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as indicating a lack of "housing readiness."

-People with disabilities are offered clear opportunities to request reasonable accommodations within applications and screening processes and during tenancy, and building and apartment units include special physical features that accommodate disabilities.

-□ Programs or projects that cannot serve someone work through the coordinated entry process to ensure that those individuals or families have access to housing and services elsewhere.

-□ Housing and service goals and plans are highly tenant-driven.

-□ Supportive services emphasize engagement and problem-solving over therapeutic goals.

-Dearticipation in services or compliance with service plans are not conditions of tenancy, but are reviewed with tenants and regularly offered as a resource to tenants.

-□ Services are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a part of some tenants' lives.
-Tenants are engaged in non-judgmental communication regarding drug and alcohol use and are offered education regarding how to avoid risky behaviors and engage in safer practices.

-□ Substance use in and of itself, without other lease violations, is not considered a reason for eviction.

-□ Tenants in supportive housing are given reasonable flexibility in paying their share of rent on time and offered special payment arrangements for rent arrears and/or assistance with financial management, including representative payee arrangements.

-Every effort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project to another if a tenancy is in jeopardy.
+I, As President/CEO/Executive Director of certify th As President/CEO/Executive Director of ☐ Acces s to programs is not contingent on sobriety, minimum income requirements, lack of a criminal record, on of treatment, participation in services, or other unnecessary conditions. financial ams or projects do everything possible not to reject an individual or family on the basis of poor credit or history, poor or lack of rental history, minor criminal convictions, or behaviors that are interpreted as g a lack of "housing readiness." and scree e with disabilities are offered clear opportunities to request reasonable accommodations within applications ening processes and during tenancy, and building and apartment units include special physical features that odate disabilities. ☐ Progra ms or projects that cannot serve someone work through the coordinated entry process to ensure that those ls or families have access to housing and services elsewhere. ☐ Housing ng and service goals and plans are highly tenant-driven. □ Suppo rtive services emphasize engagement and problem-solving over therapeutic goals.
+Partici tenants as pation in services or compliance with service plans are not conditions of tenancy, but are reviewed with and regularly offered as a resource to tenants. part of so es are informed by a harm-reduction philosophy that recognizes that drug and alcohol use and addiction are a me tenants' lives.
+Tenants are engaged in non-judgmental communication regarding drug and alcohol use and d education regarding how to avoid risky behaviors and engage in safer practices. ☐ Substa nce use in and of itself, without other lease violations, is not considered a reason for eviction. special pa s in supportive housing are given reasonable flexibility in paying their share of rent on time and offered syment arrangements for rent arrears and/or assistance with financial management, including representative angements. ☐ Every of to another effort is made to provide a tenant the opportunity to transfer from one housing situation, program, or project if a tenancy is in jeopardy.
 Whenever possible, eviction back into homelessness is avoided.

-I understand that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) and Housing First will result in the agency's forfeiture of future funding for this program.
+I understa and Hous and that failure to comply with the regulations set forth by the COC related to Coordinated Entry (CES) ing First will result in the agency's forfeiture of future funding for this program. leases subleas any "he ouse rules" or "participant responsibilities" Any of her documents participants must sign for entry into or continued participation in the program

-\\Applicants must provide documentation from program supporting the use of a Housing First approach, specifically:

-- □ leases - □ subleases - □ any "house rules" or "participant responsibilities" - Any other documents participants must sign for entry into or continued participation in the program

 NAME (PRINT):

-SIGNATURE:

-DATE:
+SIGNATURE: DATE:

+NW 600 Y 7.1 1 C C

-NY-603 Long Island CoC Non-discrimination and Equal Opportunity Policy
+NY-603 Long Island CoC

+Non-discrimination and Equal Opportunity Policy